-Refer to the instructor's course information sheet for specifics on assignments and testing.
+Please see the instructor's course information sheet for specific items used in evaluating student performance.

 Attendance Policy: Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.